slau8/slau8/README.md

-### Hello! 👋 I'm Shannon Lau, a software engineer and creative technologist.
+### Hello! 👋 I'm Shannon Lau, a software engineer and multidisciplinary creator.
 Let's build human-centered experiences, together.

 I'm hyped about ubiquitous technologies with functional design.
 Cameras, headphones, smart devices, electric skateboards — if it turns on, it's fair game.
 My vision is to reimagine and expand these tangible experiences.